leehelenah/Analyze-H1B-PW-data/README.md

 ### Insight 1 - which company pays the best (general vs. H1b)

-### Insight 2 -which company files the most number of h1b cases
+### Insight 2 - which company files the most number of h1b cases

 ### Insight 3 - which occupation earns the best (general)